 Cleaning to Kill Germs & Viruses in the COVID-19 Era

-Even the best housekeepers are stepping up their game during the COVID-19 outbreak.
-What we all considered “clean” before is now getting an extra spray, an extra wipe, and more scrutiny than ever before.
-The COVID-19 virus can live on metal surfaces like doorknobs and silverware for up to five days!
+Even the best housekeepers learned to step up their game during the COVID-19 outbreak.
+What we all considered “clean” before got an extra spray, an extra wipe, and more scrutiny than ever before.
+COVID-19 and some other viruses can live on metal surfaces like doorknobs and silverware for up to five days!
 It survives on wood surfaces like tabletops and headboards for up to four days, and on glass and ceramics like windows and plates for up to five days!
-Fortunately, the virus is easily killed with antiseptics and common disinfectant cleaners – but you have to know where the virus is most likely hiding if you’re going to attack and kill it.
+Fortunately, the virus gradually degrades and is easily killed with antiseptics and common disinfectant cleaners – but you have to know where viruses hide if you’re going to attack and kill them.

-Roto-Rooter Plumbing & Water Cleanup is taking extra steps to prevent the virus from spreading too.
-Whenever our essential service provider plumbers or service technicians go into homes and businesses to provide service, we’re following the guidelines established by the CDC.
-That includes cleaning touch points with disinfectant sprays, wearing disposable gloves and other personal protective gear (PPE) as needed.
-Our highest priority is protecting our customers and employees.
-We’ve also created a helpful infographic to help you eradicate the virus and other germs that may be hiding in plain sight inside your home.
+Roto-Rooter Plumbing & Water Cleanup learned to take learned to take extra precautions too.
+That included cleaning touch points with disinfectant sprays, wearing disposable gloves and other personal protective gear (PPE) as needed.
+Our highest priority became protecting our customers and employees.
+We also created a helpful infographic to help educate the public about eradicating viruses and germs that may be hiding in plain sight inside your home.

 We invite you to download this useful infographic or share links with your friends and family.
-Information is power, especially when the stakes are as high as they are right now.
-If we all take steps to clean potentially contagious surfaces in our homes and wash our hands often and effectively for at least 20 seconds, we can feel confident that we’re doing our part to slow and stop the spread of COVID-19 and other viruses and germs.
+If we all take steps to clean potentially contagious surfaces in our homes and wash our hands often and effectively for at least 20 seconds, we can feel confident that we’re doing our part to slow and stop the spread of viruses and germs.